The Killing Game (Star Trek: Voyager): Cast commentary

 Actress Jeri Ryan, who plays Seven of Nine, said that "The Killing Game" was one of her favorite episodes along with "Revulsion", "The Raven", "Prey", and "Hunters".

 Reception

 Io9 placed "The Killing Game" as the 91st best in their list of the top 100 Star Trek episodes of all series to-date, out of over 700 episodes.
 CBR ranked this the 16th best holodeck-themed episode of all Star Trek franchise episodes up to that time.

 Den of Geek listed this as an honorable mention for their ranking of the top ten episodes of Star Trek: Voyager.

-ScreenRant ranked the Hirogen as the 10th most bizarre of all Star Trek aliens.

-SyFy recommend "The Killing Game" for their Seven of Nine binge-watching guide.

 Releases

 In 2017, the complete Star Trek: Voyager television series was released in a DVD box set with special features.